Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/03_secure_network.md

 ## Change Zigbee network encryption key
 **Changing the network key requires re-pairing of all devices!**

-Zigbee2MQTT uses a known default encryption key (Zigbee Transport Key).
-Therefore it is recommended to use a different one.
+Zigbee2MQTT releases prior to 1.33.0 use a known default encryption key (Zigbee Transport Key).
+Therefore it is recommended to change the network encryption key on those versions.
+Release 1.33.0 and later will generate a random encryption key on startup.

 To use a different encryption key add the following to your `configuration.yaml`:

 **Do not use this exact key.**
 ```yaml